ceramicstudio/datamodels/packages/claimed-credential/README.md

 A ClaimedCredential represents a specific, factually-oriented claim that could be used as the Id and CredentialSubject of a [VerifiableCredential](../verifiable-credential/).

+Tiles created using this schema can then be linked to a DID claimed credentials on the [CredentialRegistry](../credential-registry/).

 ## Schemas

 ### [ClaimedCredential](./schemas/ClaimedCredential.json)